Switzerland: Global Health and Development Policy

 - View the 2013 Summer Catalog (PDF, 1MB)

 - SIT Study Abroad Gear

-Examine models of health systems and global health policy in Geneva, the world’s capital for international organizations.
+Examine models of health systems, global health policy, international organizations (IOs), and nongovernmental organizations (NGOs) in Geneva.
 Experience the practical applications of health and development programs during an excursion to Morocco.

 The program investigates prominent issues dominating the international health and development arena, including: healthcare interventions in complex emergencies; mental health; health security; access to medicines; and vulnerable groups such as migrants.
 Students also examine critical links between health, the environment, and development, focusing in particular on nutrition and water.
 Review program syllabi.